iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operator Splitting/The Douglas Rachford Operator.md

 \end{aligned}
 $$

-Therefore the 2 reflectant identity representation is the equivalent to the original definition.
+Hence, they are equivalent expressions.

 Next, $T_i$ is firmly nonexpansive for $i \in \{1, 2\}$ is equivalent to $R_i$ are nonexpansive for $i \in \{1, 2\}$ which implies that $R_2R_1$ is nonexpansive which implies that $(1/2)(I + R_2 R_1)$is firmly nonexpansive.
 We used the property of a firmly non-expansive operator here.
-You can also see that it's an $1/2$-averaged operator too.
+You can also see that it's a $1/2$-averaged operator too.
 For the above reasoning we only used equivalencies and implications of non-expansive operators.

 Finally, conditions (3.) can be reasoned with